Frequently Asked Questions

 Can I grow microgreens year-round?

-Yes!
+Yes.
 One of the biggest advantages of microgreens is that they can be grown indoors any time of year, regardless of your climate or season.
-As long as you have a light source (a grow light or sunny windowsill), consistent temperatures between 65-75°F, and basic supplies, you can grow fresh microgreens 365 days a year.
-This makes them one of the most accessible crops for home growers—no backyard, garden bed, or growing season required.
+As long as you have a light source (a grow light or sunny windowsill), consistent temperatures between 65 and 75°F, and basic supplies, you can grow fresh microgreens 365 days a year.
+This makes them one of the most accessible crops for home growers.
+No backyard, garden bed, or growing season required.

 Can I grow microgreens outdoors?